promaster-sdk/api-server/README.md

 ## Overview

 A Promaster API server has two end-points, one that recieves files from promaster-edit (Publish API), and one that serves data to front-end applications (Client API).
-This repo both contain a stand-alone server that implements both end-points, and middlewares that can be embedded as part of your own server.
+This repo contain a stand-alone server that implements both end-points, and middlewares that can be embedded as part of your own server.

 ### Publish API